fusionpbx/fusionpbx-docs/source/advanced/domains.rst

 In this example we will create a domain.

-Goto advanced then click Domains.
+Navigate to Advanced then click Domains.

 .. image:: ../_static/images/fusionpbx_domain.jpg
         :scale: 85%